 Total pollen-attraction costs – Successful pollen-attraction costs.

-Discarded provisioning tissue costs were then determined by the following formula, where successful provisioning costs is the sum of seed size and successful packaging and dispersal costs:
+Discarded provisioning tissue costs were then determined as the difference between total provisioning costs and the sum of seed size and successful packaging and dispersal costs:

-Total provisioning costs – Successful provisioning costs.

 Reproductive count values used in the manuscript are defined as follows: Ovule count indicates the count of all ovules initiated by the plant.
 Reach flowering count indicates the count of ovules that developed to maturity and were presented to pollinators.
 Post-pollen count indicates the count of ovules that experienced at least some provisioning and is divided into seed count, the count of mature seeds formed, and post-pollen aborted count, the count of zygotes that aborted after provisioning had commenced.
 All counts are for a one-year time period.